Cloud-SPAN/aws-instances/paper-jose/paper.md

 - how to configure a *terminal* environment with the scripts and the AWS CLI — in Linux, Mac, Windows (Git Bash), or the AWS CloudShell.

-- how to configure and run the scripts, manage late registrations and cancellations, and some troubleshooting.
+- how to configure and run the scripts to manage instances for a workshop, manage late registrations and cancellations, and some troubleshooting.

 - how to create and manage Amazon Machine Images (AMIs) which serve as templates to create AWS instances.